pedrovieira/DaVinci/README.md

 ## Features To Be Added (Possibly)

-* Encode the original message encoded using `AES-256` and embed it inside the PNG
+* Encode the original message using `AES-256` and store it inside the PNG.
-* Use another image (from the web or so) to store a message and `DaVinci` will be return a string of coordinates that can be used (later on via `DaVinci`) to retrieve the message.
+* Use another image (from the web or so) to store a message and `DaVinci` will be return a string of coordinates that can be used (later on, via `DaVinci`) to retrieve the original text.

 ## Author - Contact